A social media ban for under 16s sends the wrong message and won’t work, but rushing it for the end of the year is somehow worse.

 Education is the answer we have for scams, and education is also the answer we have for social media.
 You don’t have to be the most experienced social media guru to know how to use it, but you can still learn.
 You can learn about social engineering, about how best to use social platforms, and how to take messages with a grain of salt.

-And we can use that knowledge to teach children and teens so they’re actually prepared when they start to use the services for real life, rather than simply blocking them from the action until they’re ready, hoping to hell they are by simple virtue and the good graces of emotional maturity.
+And we can use that knowledge to teach children and teens so they’re actually prepared when they start to use the services for real life, ideally in conjunction with their parents whom they trust, rather than simply blocking them from the action until they’re ready, hoping to hell they are by simple virtue and the good graces of emotional maturity.

 I pick up the pen once again.

-“I could go round for round to explain why both the social media ban and its rushed timeline are bad ideas, and I’ve already made a comment or two on radio.
+“I could go round for round to explain why both the social media ban and its rushed timeline are bad ideas, and I’ve already made a comment or two on radio, even noting where some proposals have merit.
 But as a parent, I think it’s the wrong path entirely.

 “This will probably raise flags, but I won’t ban my kids from social media.